 There are a number of business risks that could materially impact REA.
-A summary of these risks and the measures that the Company takes to mitigate them are contained in the 2017 Annual report, on page 71.
+A summary of these risks and the measures that the Company takes to mitigate them are contained in the 2018 Annual report, on pages 39 to 40.

 Principle 8: Remunerate fairly and responsibly